Last Updated on

 Sennheiser GSP 300: Check Price On Amazon

-Sennheiser has been a leading headphone-manufacturer of quiet some time, and it's only now that they have enter into this "gaming headset" bandwagon with a bunch of headsets - with GSP 300 being a budget gaming headset in that lineup.
+Sennheiser has been a leading headphone-manufacturer of quite some time, and it's only now that they have entered into this "gaming headset" bandwagon with a bunch of headsets - with GSP 300 being a budget product in that lineup.

 Despite being made up of plastic for a large part, it's well-built and tough.
 It exerts a good amount of force on your head while you're wearing it, but not too much.

 The earcups have leatherette finish, a popular material among headset-manufacturers.
-This leatherette finish can be really comfortable but can also makes your ears sweaty in the longer run.
+This leatherette finish can be really comfortable but can also make your ears sweaty in the longer run.